 Shanya was allegedly thumped on her head, hit on her chest and had her ears pulled because she was standing in the wrong line before going back to class after recess.

 (Source: The Malay Mail)

-I know, perhaps it is unreasonable and may end up making our kid less resilient.
-Especially when our parents let us to climb tress way before we went to school and did not bother much when we fell and hurt ourselves (sometimes we get whacked due to this).
+I know, perhaps it is unreasonable and may end up making our kid-less resilient.
+Especially when our parents let us climb trees way before we went to school and did not bother much when we fell and hurt ourselves (sometimes we get whacked due to this).
 It is part of learning to grow up, our parents used to say.

 So, when the day came to send our kids to school, our worries on the safety of our kids continue to follow.

 At the first day of school, some parents even got worried when they noticed their kids’ classroom is not the ground floor – they worry that their kids may get trampled by the bigger kids when they are going down or up the stairs or they may slip and fall down (even though they use the stairs at home all the time).